 Our Cycling in Wiltshire routes are part of our London-Land's End Cycle Route Book (costs £ 15.99 plus postage).
 This guide book provides great value for money, includes GPS-tracks and features many more regions other than just Wiltshire!

-For a cycling holiday in Wiltshire with a bit more support and guidance, you could consider our cycling holiday package with a circular route through Hampshire and Wiltshire, starting and ending in the New Forest.
-This Ancient South England Tour takes you via famous ancient sites such as the Danebury Ring Fort, Avebury, Stonehenge and Old Sarum and great market towns such as Romsey, Stockbridge and Marlborough.
+You can also consider a circular route through Hampshire and Wiltshire, starting and ending in the New Forest.
+Our Ancient South England Route takes you via famous ancient sites such as the Danebury Ring Fort, Avebury, Stonehenge and Old Sarum and great market towns such as Romsey, Stockbridge and Marlborough.
 Savernake Forest and Fyfield Down nature reserves are also on the itinerary, just as estates as Breamore House and Highcliffe Castle.
 Lat but not least, the route is calling at the scenic Cathedral City of Salisbury.
-This highly varied route, to be completed in six days with one extra day of rest halfway, is not signposted and only available as package holiday.
-On this self guided tour with Bed & Breakfast accommodations. you'll cycle approximately 26 miles (42 km) per day, mostly via specially selected quiet country lanes.
-To find out more, visit our designated package holiday website
+This highly varied route, to be completed in six days with one extra day of rest halfway, is not signposted.
+We have an English language guidebook available, only available for orders via our EOS Cycling website.
+On this self guided tour with Bed & Breakfast accommodations you'll cycle approximately 26 miles (42 km) per day, mostly via specially selected quiet country lanes.

 Below, you can order your copy of the London-Land's End Cycle Route Book, featuring our independent Cycling in Wiltshire pack (with "routes 1 and 2" as described above the Ancient South England Tour paragraph).
 Before clicking the Pay Pal "Buy Now" button , please read our terms and conditions before ordering by scrolling down to the bottom of this page.